aws-samples/config-resource-compliance-dashboard/README.md

      - `--tag2` The name of the second tag you use to categorize workloads
      - `--tag3` The name of the third tag you use to categorize workloads
      - `--tag4` The name of the fourth tag you use to categorize workloads
      - Notice that tag parameters are case sensitive and cannot be empty.
-If you do not use a tag, pass a default value, e.g. `--tag4 'tag4'`
+If you do not use a tag, pass a short default value, e.g. `--tag4 'tag4'`
      - **Leave every other parameter to its default value**

     ```